5.3 Main program of Deno

 --

-The earlier explanation provides a basic overview of the processes occurring within the run command.
-Now, let's delve into a comprehensive breakdown of each individual step.
-Our exploration will commence by understanding the fundamental concept of ModuleSpecifier.
+The earlier explanation gave a basic overview of the processes in the run command.
+Now, let's break down each step in detail.
+We will start by understanding the basic concept of ModuleSpecifier.

 Last updated